 Distinkt develops high-security inks containing nanoparticles that are invisible to the human eye but fluoresce under infrared light.
 These inks can encode dynamic, tamper-proof barcodes or QR codes on packaging, enabling companies to guarantee product authenticity and comply with upcoming traceability regulations such as the FDA’s FSMA 204.

-These five startups are just one example showing that nanotechnology is not a distant promise, but a set of solutions already shaping the future of food preservation.
-For corporations, engaging with these innovators means more than just testing new tools, it means accessing fresh opportunities to reduce waste, comply with rising regulations, and differentiate through smarter, safer products.
+These five startups son slo un ejemplo que muestra show that nanotechnology is not a distant promise, but a set of solutions already shaping the future of food preservation.
+For corporations, engaging with these innovators means more than testing new tools, it means accessing fresh opportunities to cut waste, comply with rising regulations, and differentiate through smarter, safer products.

 In a food system under constant pressure, innovation won’t come from isolated advances but from the convergence of science and industry.
 Startups like these are building the foundations and corporations bold enough to partner with them will define what comes next.